halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 The example code includes several routes that use LaunchDarkly flags to alter server-side logic in the application.
 The server-side logic that calls the Node.js SDK is kept within endpoints to ensure that the code runs only on the server.

 The following example imports the server-side wrapper and uses the `getFlagValue()` function to load the value of the `featured-username` flag.
-This is a string flag that contains the the username of the person whose posts the home page will load.
-The posts and the username are passed back from the endpoint.
+This is a string flag that contains the the username of the person whose posts the home page will load via the [DEV API](https://developers.forem.com/api).
+The posts and the featured username are passed back from the endpoint to display on the page.

 ```javascript
 import { getFlagValue } from "../../lib/launchdarkly/server";